daguenther/Z2A/Procedures/Staff.md

 ## Support Staff

-Support IT staff should qualify as having SC4.
+Support IT staff should qualify as having a SC4.

-* For every person with SC0: the school must have 1/4 SC4
+* For every 4 people with SC0: the school must have 1 person with SC4
-* For every person with SC1: the school must have 1/8 SC4
+* For every 8 people with SC1: the school must have 1 person with SC4
-* For every person with SC2: the school must have 1/16 SC4
+* For every 16 people with SC2: the school must have 1 person with SC4
-* For every person with SC3: the school must have 1/32 SC4
+* For every 32 people with SC3: the school must have 1 person with SC4

-Example: for every 8 teachers that have SC1, there must be one IT support staff.

 ## Training